Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Arkansas' games this season have gone over 55.5 points three of nine times.

-- Mississippi State's games have gone over 55.5 points in three of eight chances this season.
+- Mississippi State has combined with its opponents to score more than 55.5 points in three of eight games this season.

-- The combined points per game average of the two teams, 60.8, is 5.3 points more than Saturday's over/under.

-- The 48.1 combined points per game that these two squads have allowed this season are 7.4 fewer than the 55.5 over/under in this contest.
+- Saturday's total is 5.3 points lower than the two team's combined 60.8 points per game average.

 - Razorbacks games have an average total of 53.9 points this season, 1.6 fewer than Saturday's over/under.